cowprotocol/cowswap/apps/cowswap-frontend/src/pages/TermsAndConditions/TermsAndConditions.md

 You agree to be respectful of other users of the Forum.
 You agree not to:

-- Harass or bully other users
+- Harass or bully other users;

-- Engage in personal attacks or insults
+- Engage in personal attacks or insults;

-- Spam or post irrelevant content
+- Spam or post irrelevant content;

-- Create multiple accounts for the purpose of disrupting or manipulating the forum
+- Create multiple accounts for the purpose of disrupting or manipulating the forum;

-- Violate the privacy of other users
+- Violate the privacy of other users;

 ### Content Ownership and Responsibility